 We are experiencing a silver Tsunami.
 The leading edge of the Boomers turned 65 four years ago.
-On average, 1,250 Canadians turn age 65 every single day.
-It’s part of a 20-year trend.
+On average, 1250 Canadians turn age 65 every single day.
+It’s part of a 20 year trend.
 But, most of the Boomers weren’t born in 1946-47.
 Most were born between 1961 -1965.
 That’s why you feel everyone has been turning 50.
-And people are living longer, much longer.
+And people are living longer, much longer.1

-The definition of retirement is changing and even though it may seem like a long way off, use that to your advantage.
+The definition of retirement is changing and even though it may seem like a long way off, work that to your advantage.
 Starting a plan and sticking to it are the hard parts, just like diets and exercise.
 Every little bit helps and makes it easier if you start early enough.
-Harness the power of compound interest where planning and saving a little now on a regular basis can let money work for you: 24 hours a day, seven days a week… for decades.
-Your money seems to grow slowly at first then starts to balloon as you get older, even if you put in the same amount of money.
+Harness the power of compound interest, where planning and saving a little now on a regular basis can let money work for you, 24 hours a day, 7 days a week, for decades.
+Your money seems to grow slowly at first, and then starts to balloon as you get older, even if you put in the same amount of money.
 Every year you delay means you'll need to save more money and perhaps take on more investment risk in order to reach your goals.

 Watch out for a series of postings covering more common myths about retirement.